-Australian state sees worst day with highest new COVID-19 cases, 4 deaths
+Australian state sees worst day with highest new Covid-19 cases, 4 deaths

-What is more concerning is around one-third of the new locally acquired cases were in the community while infectious.
+What is more concerning is around one third of the new locally acquired cases were in the community while infectious, the Xinhua news agency reported.

 Among the four deaths, three cases were linked to the current outbreak triggered by Delta variant and one case got infected overseas, NSW Health said.